boldbi/boldbi-kubernetes/helm/README.md

 # Deploy Bold BI using Helm

 This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
-You can create Kubernetes cluster on either cloud or on-premise infrastructure.
-Please follow the below documentation for Bold BI deployment in a specific cloud and on-premise environments.
+You can create Kubernetes cluster in cloud cluster providers(GKE,AKS and EKS).
+Please follow the below documentation for Bold BI deployment in a specific cloud environments.

 ## Deployment prerequisites